What are coronaviruses?

 What surfaces should you disinfectant?

 Surfaces frequently touched with hands are the most likely to be contaminated.
-These include doorknobs, handrails, light switches, cabinet handles, faucet handles, tables, countertops and
+These include doorknobs, handrails, light switches, cabinet handles, faucet handles, tables, countertops and electronics.

 Precautionary statements are clearly and prominently displayed on the disinfectant’s label to ensure that Canadians have the information they need to use these products safely.
 When using a hard-surface disinfectant, only use the recommended amount and ensure that you have good ventilation.
 Product labels for authorized hard-surface disinfectants in Canada will display a DIN (Drug Identification Number).

 Although they do not claim to kill viruses such as COVID-19, cleaners can help limit the transfer of micro-organisms.
 For high-touch surfaces such as door handles, toys and phones, it is recommended cleaning with regular household cleaners or bleach.